External Events

 publish

-When an error is sent to logger service
+Triggered when an error is sent to the logger service.

 publish